return42/sphkerneldoc/linux_src_doc/include/linux/regmap_h.rst

     check is performed on such table (a register is precious if it belongs to one of the ranges specified by precious_table).

+writeable_noinc_reg
+    Optional callback returning true if the register supports multiple write operations without incrementing
+    the register number.
+If this field is NULL but wr_noinc_table (see below) is not, the check is performed on such table (a register is no increment writeable if it belongs to one of the ranges specified by wr_noinc_table).

+readable_noinc_reg
+    Optional callback returning true if the register supports multiple read operations without incrementing
+    the register number.
+If this field is NULL but rd_noinc_table (see below) is not, the check is performed on such table (a register is no increment readable if it belongs to one of the ranges specified by rd_noinc_table).

 disable_locking
     This regmap is either protected by external means or is guaranteed not be be accessed from multiple threads.